 Supporting Aging in Place: A Practical Option

-The integration of user-centered and ergonomic design in mobility solutions, such as the VELA Independence Chair, reflects a growing emphasis on ease-of-use and real-world input from seniors and their caregivers[5].
-Modern chairs now come equipped with features such as a central brake for added safety, electric height adjustment, and smooth movement while seated, addressing key issues like fall risk and ease of transfers.
-Similarly, the latest wave of wearable and non-invasive technologies—ranging from discreet AI-powered glasses to haptic feedback navigation devices—has expanded the practical options for aging in place[1],[4].
+The integration of user-centered and ergonomic design in mobility solutions, such as the VELA Independence Chair, reflects the growing emphasis on functional ease and feedback from seniors and caregivers[5].
+Retrofit technologies like LUCI sensors and new power-assist drives can transform existing wheelchairs for greater autonomy[2].
+Modern chairs now come equipped with a central brake for added safety, electric height adjustment, and glide movement while seated—addressing fall risk and easing transfers dramatically.

 References